camwebb/shiba/src/README.md

     * (If a clade enters a `period` with on edge and leaves with two, the two ‘new’ lineages will be reconciled to appear at the beginning of the subsequent `period`.
-If a clade enters a `period` with on edge and branchs twice, thus leaving with three edges, the three ‘new’ lineages will appear at the beginning of the subsequent `period`; information about the branch within a `period` does not persist).
+If a clade enters a `period` with on edge and branches twice, thus leaving with three edges, the three ‘new’ lineages will appear at the beginning of the subsequent `period`; information about the branch within a `period` does not persist).